videojs/monorepo/packages/playback/resources/mse-in-workers-architecture.md

 #### Notes
 > `Debug API` should operate **both main thread and worker thread** and does require communication with the worker thread.
 >
-> This introduces a `bundle-size trade-off` where we duplicate logger class and include it in both (main and worker) bundles.
+> This introduces a minor (~40lines of code) `bundle-size trade-off` where we duplicate logger class and include it in both (main and worker) bundles.
 >
 > Additional communication requires during `setLoggerLevel`:
 >